TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 **Impulse**: A force applied to a body immediately, such as the firing of a bullet or the jumping of a character.
 **Torque**: A rotational force that applies pure rotational force around the center of mass.

 Forces have a meter offset from the body's origin and so can apply rotational velocity **from that point**.
 If the offset is zero, no rotational velocity will result.
-For example, if you push an object at it's top while the bottom stays stationary, it will rotate to account for that motion.
+For example, if you push an object at its top while the bottom stays stationary, it will rotate to account for that motion.
 Generally speaking, higher offset values result in more rotational velocity.

 ```scratch
 push body [body] with [force v] x: (1) y: (1) z: (1) newtons with offset x: (0) y: (0.25) z: (0) meters :: #0fbd8c